nas5w/typeofnan-javascript-quizzes/content/questions/short-circuit-notifications/index.md

 <!-- explanation -->

-Unfortunately, our short-circuit evaluation will not work as intended here: `notifications !== 1 && 's'` evaluates to `false`, meaning we will actually be logging `You have 1 notificationfalse`.
+Short-hand notation for `false && something` would not see what is `something` and evaluate it as false.
+Here `notifications !== 1` is `false`.
+So, unfortunately, our short-circuit evaluation will not work as intended here: `notifications !== 1 && 's'` evaluates to `false`, meaning we will actually be logging `You have 1 notificationfalse`.
 If we want our snippet to work correctly, we could consider a ternary operator.